 For comparison, the theoretical predictions for the intensities at both outputs are also shown in full lines, presenting a very good agreeement with the experimental data.
 These are shown with plus symbols in Fig. \ref{fig:results}.

-Figure \ref{fig:results} also shows a slow varying intensity modulation in our coherent source (He-Ne laser), which is present, both, at the input and at the outputs.
-This effect is produced by the longitudinal modes of the laser cavity sweeping through the gain profile due to temperature-induced variations of the laser cavity length \cite{niebauer1988frequency}.
-When lasing, these modes emit with orthogonal polarization from each other and as a result, there is a polarization modulation that is observed when the laser polarization is fixed outside the cavity.
-Figure \ref{fig:results} shows a single period of such modulation during the scan of the air gap size.
+Figure \ref{fig:results} also shows a slowly varying intensity modulation in the coherent source (He-Ne laser), observed both at the input and at the output signals.
+This effect is caused by polarization modulation due to thermal drift in the laser cavity \cite{niebauer1988frequency}.
+A single period of this modulation can be observed as we scan the air gap size.